The Real Case About Privacy Coins vs Cryptos with Traceable Public Ledgers

 Money Jul 14, 2021

-So, many are scared of privacy coins being banned due to their untraceable nature and use for bad actors.
-We've heard a lot in the news recently about the use of Monero in ransomware and cryptojacking.
+So, many people are concerned about the potential banning of privacy coins due to their untraceable nature and their misuse by bad actors.
+There have been recent news reports highlighting the use of Monero in ransomware attacks and cryptojacking.

-I talked to an old friend who designs hacking software in the darknet about this issue with Monero being a preferred currency to cybercriminals, therefore more susceptible to banning by regulators and he isn't really worried.
-He told me that they have no problems using Bitcoin if they had to, that it is more liquid than any privacy coin out there, the preference for Monero only really comes from the ease of hiding their identities compared to Bitcoin where they have to take extra steps and be on the look out to prevent mistakes as they take the crypto to liquidation when they need it.
-My conclusion here is that Monero is preferred but regulators may as well ban Bitcoin when that happens.
+I have discussed this issue with an old friend who designs hacking software in the darknet, regarding Monero being a preferred currency for cybercriminals and potentially more susceptible to regulation.
+He isn't really worried.
+According to him, they wouldn't have any issues using Bitcoin if necessary.
+Bitcoin, being more liquid than any privacy coin available, is their second choice.
+The preference for Monero mainly stems from the ease of hiding their identities compared to Bitcoin.
+With Bitcoin, they have to take extra steps and remain vigilant to prevent mistakes, especially during the liquidation process when they need to convert crypto into cash.
+From this conversation, my conclusion is that while Monero is currently the preferred choice, regulators may as well consider banning Bitcoin if they decide to take action.

 Update: Monero introduced atomic swaps not too long ago.
-Monero and Bitcoin holders can now exchange their cryptos for the other, securely, without any third party.
+Now, Monero and Bitcoin holders can exchange their cryptos for the other securely, without any third party, something that was not possible before.

 Don't forget to subscribe.